 This isn't a new idea in software engineering.
 Design-before-implementation has been standard advice for decades.
 What AI coding agents changed is the cost of skipping it.
 Give Cursor or Claude Code a one-sentence prompt and they execute immediately, without understanding your conventions, your constraints, or the decisions you haven't made yet.
 The output looks right and then falls apart in ways that waste hours.

 The practice got formal names in 2025.
-Thoughtworks called spec-driven development "one of the most important practices to emerge in 2025."
+ThoughtWorks called spec driven development "one of the most important practices to emerge in 2025."
 AWS Kiro built an explicit Specify → Plan → Execute flow into their IDE.
 GitHub released an open-source Spec Kit.
 Traycer staked out "spec-first development" as their core phrase.
 Plan first development started showing up across developer blogs as people documented what was actually working for them.

 What all of these have in common: the spec is the first thing you build with AI.
 Not the code.
 The spec IS the first artifact.